vispacem/grammar-matters/README.md

 When you are logged in to Github, generate a copy of this template repository by clicking the green *Use this template* button or [clicking here](https://github.com/psychemedia/openlearn-publish-test/generate).

+When you clone the repo, it will also update it's own README to ensure that the links it contains work for your repository.
+This may take a moment or two, so grab a cup of tea, then refresh the repo homepage.
+(You can chek progress via the [`Actions`](../../actions) tab of your repo; if an action is running, it's not finished yet!)

 In *your* copy of the repo, view the [`SET_UP.md`](./SET_UP.md) page to review a recent-ish list of OpenLearn units; click on the `Grab Unit into this repo` associated with a course to automatically open an issue that can be used to import the course material into your repository.

 ### Reviewing Units on the OpenLearn Site